 The Killa Bhawan Hotel is built into the walls of the Jaisalmer Fort © icon72/iStock/Thinkstock

-There’s no question that the desert city of Jaisalmer is popular amongst travellers to Rajasthan, and with good reason: the ancient city is a living relic, its near millennia of history still encapsulated within the sandstone walls.
+There’s no question that the desert city of Jaisalmer is popular on vacations in Rajasthan, and with good reason: the ancient city is a living relic, its near millennia of history still encapsulated within the sandstone walls.
 From its many palaces to the compelling nooks and crannies of the Jaisalmer Fort itself, there’s no doubting that this outpost is a Thar Desert highlight.

 Gorgeous Jaisalmer is a Rajasthani favourite © Manakin/iStock/Thinkstock